danmackinlay/quarto_tikz/README.md

 ## Efficiency

-~~This filter is not particularly efficient, as it has no execution caching;~~ This filter has optional execution caching.
+This filter has optional execution caching.
-If you use that make sure you clean it up occasionally, as it will fill up your disk with diagrams.
+If you use that, make sure you clean it up occasionally, as it will fill up your disk with diagrams.

 A better implementation would use a language cache like other engines in quarto.
 However, developing a a whole tikz language engine feels like a lot more work than I can justify for the current project.